middyjs/middy/README.md

 ### Configurable middlewares

-In order to make middlewares configurable, they are generally exported as a function that accepts a configuration object.
+In order to make middlewares configurable they are generally exported as a function that accepts a configuration object.
 This function should then return the middleware object with `before`, `after` and `onError` as keys.